Carrie Underwood Shows Off New Look In Birthday Selfie With Husband Mike Fisher

 While the comments section of the upload was flooded with loving birthday messages for the country superstar, others noticed that, far from looking tired after welcoming her second son on January 21, Underwood was showing off a radiant new look as her usually bright blonde hair appeared a few shades darker.

-“I don’t know what is different about that picture but wow CU,” one fan wrote on Twitter after seeing the snap the former Nashville Predators captain posted across his social media accounts, while another Twitter user replied, “I think its due to her hair being darker.”
+“I don’t know what is different about that picture but wow CU,” one fan wrote on Twitter after seeing the snap the former Nashville Predators captain posted across his social media accounts.

+Another Twitter user replied, “I think its due to her hair being darker.”

-“Maybe it’s just the lighting in that pic, but Carrie’s hair looks a darker shade & I loveee it!!” another said in responded to the snap.
+“Maybe it’s just the lighting in that pic, but Carrie’s hair looks a darker shade & I loveee it,” another said in response to the snap.
 “Such a natural beauty! #goals.”

-Others pointed out how happy Underwood looked in the comments section.
+Others pointed out in the comments section how happy Underwood looked.

 “Carrie looks healthy and relaxed here.
-Whatever you are doing, keep on doing it!” one Instagram user wrote.
+Whatever you are doing, keep on doing it,” one Instagram user wrote.
 “I think being a wife and mother is your highest calling!
 Happy birthday Carrie!”

 Underwood has been known to change up her look as she settles into mom life, as she revealed following the birth of her first child – now 4-year-old Isaiah – that she opted to go for the chop.
 The American Idol Season 4 winner joked to Elle in 2016 that she decided to ditch her signature long hair in favor of a shorter bob as a “mom move.”

 “Now that my hair is shorter, it’s easier to fix, which was the whole point,” she revealed of her new look at the time.
-“I could spend half an hour to blow it dry and have it be super long, or I could spend that time playing with my son, and I’d much rather do the latter,” Underwood added.
+“I could spend half an hour to blow it dry and have it be super long, or I could spend that time playing with my son, and I’d much rather do the latter.”

 The latest sighting of the superstar comes just days after she was spotted out and about at an event by a fan for the first time since giving birth to her son Jacob in January.